What is East Asian Medicine?

 What is a typical session like?

 There really isn’t a typical session, but you can expect to begin with a lot of talking, especially at the first session.
 I’ll ask you about your treatment goals and gather information about your health history.
-Then I’ll take your pulses, examine your tongue, and palpate your belly or energy channels.
+Then I’ll take your pulses, examine your tongue, and palpate your arms, legs, and/or stomach.

 Are you a real doctor?